 What about tour agencies on the ground?

-This is where the pros and cons get a little bit muddied, as local tour agencies are often a world away from the pre booked industry that you have to deal with before you arrive.
+This is where the pros and cons get a little bit muddied, as local tour agencies are often a world away from the pre booked industry that you have to deal with before you arrive but are still essentially the same thing.
 As any backpacker will tell you, as much as independent travel is the best way to go, sometimes getting that day tour from the hostel or joining a group tour for an extended trek can be an important and amazing part of any independent travel adventure.

 Not all tour agencies are created equal.